amozoss/doh-android-webview/README.md

   git submodule update --init --recursive
 ```

-With Node.js installed, run the following one liner from the root of your Polymer Starter Kit download:
+With Node.js installed, run the following from the root of your poly-doh directory:

 ```sh
 cd poly-doh